-- A borrower on temporary leave is considered employed - In order for income to be counted, the borrower must provide: - " Written confirmation of his or her intent to return to work on a specific date and - " Confirmation of the agreed upon date of return evidenced by written documentation from the employer or employer designee (if a third party manages leave for the employer). - When the borrower documents return to work will occur on or before the first mortgage payment due date, documented pre-leave income should be used or the borrower's verified post leave income if different. - If the borrower will not return to work by the first payment due date, the lesser of the following must be used: - " Documented pre-leave income or the borrower's verified post leave income if different - " Documented temporary leave income.
-If needed to qualify, an additional amount may be added to temporary leave income for qualifying purposes the addition is from verified liquid assets available to pay short-term living expenses.
-The additional amount is calculated by dividing the borrower's verified liquid assets (minus any funds needed to close and required reserves) by the number of months the liquid assets will be used to supplement income. - The number of months should be the sum of the months beginning with the month in which the first payment is due and ending with the month which the borrower returns to work.
-For example, if the first payment will be due January 1st, and the borrower will return to work on April 15, the number of months is 4 in the above calculation. - Liquid assets include cash and other assets that are easily converted to cash by the borrowers.
+- If the borrower will not return to work by the first payment due date, the lesser of the following must be used: - Documented pre-leave income or the borrower's verified post leave income if different; or - Documented temporary leave income.
+If needed to qualify, an additional amount may be added to temporary leave income for qualifying purposes - the addition is from verified liquid assets available to pay short-term living expenses.
+The additional amount is calculated by dividing the borrower's verified liquid assets (minus any funds needed to close and required reserves) by the number of months the liquid assets will be used to supplement income. - " The number of months should be the sum of the months beginning with the month in which the first payment is due and ending with the month which the borrower returns to work.
+For example, if the first payment will be due January 1st, and the borrower will return to work on April 15, the number of months is 4 in the above calculation. - " Liquid assets include cash and other assets that are easily converted to cash by the borrowers.
 They include: - Checking or savings accounts - Investments in stocks, bonds, mutual funds, certificates of deposit, money market funds and trust accounts (excluding those in retirement/tax deferred accounts) - If tax deferred retirement/IRA/401k/etc. funds will be used, the amount utilized in the calculation should be net of estimated income taxes (based on the borrower's income level) and estimated penalties for early withdrawal (if applicable).
-Note: If a loan secured by these assets is obtained to generate liquid assets, the corresponding payment must be included in the qualifying ratios.

-- Cash value of fully vested life insurance
+Note: If a loan secured by these assets is obtained to generate liquid assets, the corresponding payment must be included in the qualifying ratios. - Cash value of fully vested life insurance - Calculation: - Use regular employment income or temporary income as described above

-- Calculation

-- " Use Regular employment income or temporary income as described above